open-telemetry/opentelemetry-specification/specification/api-tracing.md

 When getting the current span, the API MUST return a placeholder Span with an invalid SpanContext if there is no currently active Span.

-When an active Span is made inactive, the previously-active Span SHOULD be made active.
-A Span maybe finished (i.e. have a non-null end time) but still active.
-A Span may be active on one thread after it has been made inactive on another.

 ### Span Creation

 Implementations MUST provide a way to create `Span`s via a `Tracer`.
 By default,